Kumuyi identifies forgiveness as panacea for peace, unity in the society

 “You don’t need to carry any grudge in your heart.
 As a believer, we must come to a place of maturity where were should forgive without bearing grudges against any offender.

-“Personal forgiveness cannot take one to heaven until such a person is born again,” he said.
+“Personal forgiveness cannot take one to heaven until such a person is born again.”

 The man of God revealed that even though Moses forgave the children of Israel for their idol worship, they needed the forgiveness of God to make it to the promised land, reason he said God allowed only Joshua and Caleb into the promised land.